What Not To Sleep In If You Have Night Sweats

 There is one final caveat – you can have the best sleepwear in the world, or no sleepwear at all, and still wake up hot and sweaty and have a terrible night’s sleep.
 Why?
 It has to do with your sheets, blankets, mattress cover and mattress.
 They all interact with your heat-producing body.
 If they are all well-aligned, you can sleep much more comfortably and may, possibly, be able to sleep through the night again.
 However, if you are using the wrong materials for those layers, you're probably waking up soaked and exhausted.
 But, that, my friend, is a whole, ‘nother kettle of fish that we’ll leave for another time.

-Right now, here are some of the worst fabrics you can sleep in.
+Without further ado, here are some of the worst fabrics for night sweats you can sleep in.

 Most Polyester, Nylon, Acrylic, Synthetic fabrics